rdisipio/coachable-course-agent/README.md

 ## 👤 Author

-Built by [Your Name], exploring how agents can collaborate—not just recommend.
+Built by Riccardo Di Sipio, exploring how agents can collaborate—not just recommend.

 ---